What is a Peer Network?

 The networks are also there to help you as an individual, allowing us to support each other’s wellbeing and mental health.
 At the heart of Peer Networks are businesses coming together and supporting one another at this very difficult time.

 What types of businesses can join?

-Peer Networks are open to businesses that have been operating for at least a year, and had two or more employees, and a turnover of £100,000 or more prior to the pandemic.
+Peer Networks are open to businesses that have been operating for at least a year, and had five or more employees, and a turnover of £100,000 or more prior to the pandemic.